 "CHOICE has been buying mattresses for years for our tests and we've found many retailers have a lot of room to move when it comes to price," he explains.
 "Sales are pretty frequent too, so there's really no reason to pay the recommended retail price for a mattress.

 "If you're confident and have done your research, you can usually shave a decent amount off the price tag by haggling.
 Just ask them 'what's the best you can do?' and start from there."

 We've found many retailers have a lot of room to move when it comes to price, so there's really no reason to pay the recommended retail price for a mattressCHOICE mattress expert, Peter Zaluzny

 Of course, bargaining is much easier to do instore than online.
-Online retailers usually have more fixed prices and a limited range of mattresses so discounts will be harder to negotiate.
-They do have sales occasionally though, so keep your eyes peeled.
+Online retailers usually have more fixed prices and a limited range of mattresses, so discounts will be harder to negotiate.
+They do have sales pretty regularly though, so keep your eyes peeled.

-3. Price isn't an indicator of how good a mattress is
+3. Price isn't always an indicator of quality

-Paying more does not guarantee you’re going to get a better mattress or a better night’s sleep.
-We have found cheaper mattresses that outperform pricier ones in our testing: in the latest review, our bottom performer costs almost $3000, whereas we recommend models that cost less than $1100.
+Paying more doesn't always guarantee you're going to get a better mattress or a better night's sleep.
+We've found plenty of cheaper mattresses that outperform pricier ones in our testing.

 4. Take firmness claims with a grain of salt

 When you go to a bricks and mortar store, you'll usually find the same mattress model is available in a variety of firmness options.
 A good mattress will retain its properties over a lifetime, not getting any less or more firm over eight years of use.